fraterenz/Project/README.md

         w1, w2, w3 and w4 are arbitrary weigths that normalize the features.

     We have noticed that the features references,length and views seem to follow a power law.
-Therefore, we use the median to construct the weights associated to them.
+Therefore, we use the 1/median to construct the weights associated to them.

 # Data distribution
 * **Distribution of articles for each keyword**: {war riot conflict protest revolt operation attack annexation genocide insurgency crisis confrontation clash}